andreassosilo/chickuiz/README.md

 # Chickuiz - Quiz App with HTML, CSS, and JavaScript

-A quiz web app for final project phase 0 - batch 34 (Humble Fox) at Hacktiv8 Coding Bootcamp
+Develop a quiz web app for final project phase 0 - batch 34 (Humble Fox) at Hacktiv8 Coding Bootcamp

-### Build using:
-HTML5
-CSS3
-Vanilla JavaScript

 A quiz is a form of game or mind sport, in which the players (as individuals or in teams) attempt to answer questions correctly.
 It is a game to test your knowledge about a certain subject.